 - Dizziness.
 You're more likely to feel dizzy during pregnancy, especially early in the second trimester.
 But dizziness during exercise could cause you to fall.
 Don't risk it.
 If you feel dizzy take a break and lie down on your side.
 Call your doctor if the symptoms persist.

 - Pain in your back or hips.
 This is another sign your body's had enough for the time being.
 Stop what you're doing, and take it easy.

 If you have any of the symptoms below, stop exercising right away and call your doctor:

-Trouble breathing.
+- Trouble breathing.
 Breathing problems such as asthma can be more serious when you are pregnant.
+If you have asthma, always carry your inhaler.
 Pick up the phone if you have any of these signs: